outaagunga/documentation/writing_guide.md

 ## Reflective Ending
 Wrap with a quote or insight that lingers.
 > “Their resilience proves that innovation isn’t just urban—it’s everywhere.”
+.
+> Given the main theme of the story—[THEME, e.g., resilience of rural youth]—and the main character's journey, write a memorable closing quote or a final reflective insight that leaves the reader with a lasting thought about the future of [TOPIC]
 ```

 ---